 Ver.
-Dat Changes from previous version 6.5 2 7 2021 Inclusion of quotation from recent WHO update on transmission Revised to include significant vaccine protection.
+Date thange to a previous version 6.7 17.08.2021 Alignment of appendix H with COVID-19 Normalising visiting in long term residential facilities guidance Update to section on Clinical Features of Covid-19 Statement that all company representatives and staff working for external contractors in clinical areas should be fully vaccinated or risk usess Update to donning/doffing poster- Appendix F 6 07.07.202 Change in terminology and definitions on vaccine protection 6.5 06.2021 Inclusion of quotation from recent WHO update on transmission Revised to include significant vaccine protection.
 Removal of requirement for testing before transfer to LTRCF in people with significant vaccine protection Revision of section on social activity to simplify and encourage transition towards more normal activities Specific statement that restrictions continue to apply to staff and residents with symptoms suggestive of COVID-19 after vaccination Residents on CPAP or BiPAP to participated in activities subject to certain conditions Clarification in section 5.0 that the goal in terms of natural ventilation is gentle air flow /air exchange